 A recent report suggests that some of the modern building materials containing nanotechnologies pose health risks.
 The report suggests that the nanotechnologies health risks similar to asbestos exposure.
 This suggests this could be a timebomb for future contractors or demolition workers.

-Loughborough University have issued the following report;
+Loughborough University has issued the following report;

 “Nanotechnologies being used in building materials could pose a health threat to construction and demolition workers.